0hStormy/Arashi/README.md

 <center>
     <img src="logo.png">
-    <h2>Kaze Icon Set</h2>
+    <h2>Arashi Icon Set</h2>
 </center>

-Kaze a smooth, modern icon set with a twist!
+Arashi a smooth, modern icon set with a twist!
 If you want a specific icon feel free to create an issue in this repo.

 Current set of icons: